DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/EditStateManagement/Vue/description.md

 1. **Send a request to the server**
 Pending changes are stored in the `e.changes` array.
 This array has only a single element in all [edit modes](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#mode), except for batch.
 Check if this element is not empty and send it to the server (see the `saveChange` action in `store.js`).

-1. **Apply the same changes to the widget's data source**
+1. **Apply the same changes to the UI component's data source**
-If the server successfully saves changes, call the **applyChanges** method to save the same changes in the widget's data source (see the `updateOrders` mutation in `store.js`).
+If the server successfully saves changes, call the **applyChanges** method to save the same changes in the UI component's data source (see the `updateOrders` mutation in `store.js`).

 1. **Reset edit state**
 Assign **null** to the **editRowKey** and an empty array to the **changes** option (see the `updateEditRowKey` and `updateChanges` mutations in `store.js`).